2014 Peach Bowl

 The 2014 Peach Bowl was a college football bowl game that was played on December 31, 2014, at the Georgia Dome in Atlanta, Georgia.
 The 47th Peach Bowl was one of the "New Year's Six" bowl games in the College Football Playoff.
 It was one of the 2014–15 bowl games that concluded the 2014 FBS football season.
-The game started at 12:30 PM.
+The game started at 12:30 p.m..
 It was televised on ESPN and ESPN Deportes, and broadcast on ESPN Radio and XM Satellite Radio.

 The 2014 Peach Bowl featured the Ole Miss Rebels of the Southeastern Conference against the TCU Horned Frogs of the Big 12 Conference.
 TCU defeated Ole Miss by a score of 42–3.

 Sponsored by the Chick-fil-A restaurant franchise, the game was officially known as the Chick-fil-A Peach Bowl.
 This was the first time since 2005 that the game was called the Peach Bowl.
 Between 2006 and 2013 it was known as the Chick-fil-A Bowl.